Ian-Blanshard/MP3-Climbing-Log/README.md

 #### Record Session Page

 The record session page is the first page a user is presented with when they want to start a new session.
-It contains a form which collects the location of the session, this will be used in future version when I would like to add features to compare sessions from different locations.
+It contains a form which collects the location of the session, this will be used in future version when I would like to add features to compare sessions from different locations, I would also like to implement a feature to verify the users location.

 It also contains a help button which launches a modal which provides more details to the user on how logging a session works and the start session button which takes them to the climb logging page and creates the session in the database.